sourav90in/Sensor_Fusion_Localization/Unscented Kalman Filter/README.md

 ## Results

+Simulated lidar and radar measurements detecting a bicycle that travels around your vehicle.
+Unscented Kalman filter is being used with lidar measurements and radar measurements to track the bicycle's position and velocity.

+Lidar measurements are red circles, radar measurements are blue circles with an arrow pointing in the direction of the observed angle, and estimation markers are green triangles.

-Below is the result of the Unscented Kalman Filter with the green triangles highlighting the estimated position coordinates derived from the noisy radar and lidar measurement data.
+Below is the result of the Unscented Kalman Filter with the green triangles highlighting the estimated position coordinates of the bicycle derived from the noisy radar and lidar measurement data.

 [![UKF](http://img.youtube.com/vi/7roVL33QgAA/0.jpg)](https://www.youtube.com/watch?v=7roVL33QgAA)